Amsterdam Pipe Museum: Services

-The museum staff is able to provide information and to identify pipes from archaeological excavations or kept as an antiquity.
+The museum staff provides information to identify pipes from archaeological excavations or kept as an antiquity.
 Since the Dutch clay pipes, produced mainly in Gouda, were shipped to all countries where the West- and East-India Companies were active – virtually the full known world during the 17th and 18th centuries – Dutch pipe finds are known from all over the world, from Japan to New York, from Spitsbergen (North Pole) to Cape Town.